Week 6 Tutorial

 Compare with different a layer

-Repeat 6B using now the SED regions.
-How does the estimate of median weekly personal income for the Melbourne district differ to your calculation from 6B?
+Repeat Exercise 2 using the SED regions.
+How does the estimate of median weekly personal income for the Melbourne district differ?
 What about estimates in other districts?

-Reminder the SED regions are NOT the same as the electoral boundaries.
+Reminder the SED regions are NOT the same as the commonwealth electoral boundaries!!!
+And CED regions are not exactly the same as the federal electoral boundaries either!!!